KnowledgeCaptureAndDiscovery/somef/docs/output.md

 Depending on the `type` of the result, additional properties may be found.

 The following object `types` are currently supported:
 - `Release`: software releases of the current code repository, as available from GitHub.
+- `Programming_language`: Programming language used in the repository.
 - `License`: object representing all the metadata SOMEF extracts from a license.
 - `Agent`: user (typically, a person) or organization responsible for authoring a software release or a paper.
 - `Publication`: Scientific paper associated with the code repository.

 The following literal types are currently supported:
 - `Number`: A numerical value.
-We do not distinguish between integer or float.
+We do not distinguish between integer, long or float.
 - `Date`: Dates in xsd:date format.
 - `String`: Any representation in text that is not considered a number, date or url.
+There are two special types of strings.
+  - `Text_excerpt`: The value is a string that has been extracted from a file.
+  - `File_dump`: The  value is a string with the contents of a file (e.g., a `citation.cff` file, or a `license.md` file).
 - `Url`: uniform resource locator of a file.
-- `Text_excerpt`: The value is a string that has been extracted from a file.

 The table below summarizes all types and their corresponding properties: